matro7sh/Smersh/README.md

 in `api` folder copy `.env-dist` to `.env`

-Run `make up` then go to `http://localhost:4200` and use "jenaye:jenaye" to log in.
+Run `make upAll` then go to `http://localhost:4200` and use "jenaye:jenaye" to log in.